pierreroth64/pyzigbee/docs/shell.rst

 Shell
 =====

-When installing the pyzgbee library, a shell script called pyzigbee*sh* is also installed.
+When installing the pyzgbee library, a shell script called **pyzigbeesh** is also installed.

 You can call it from command line: